archerImagine/myGithubTutorials/javaEclipse/HeadFirstJava/src/head/first/java/chapter04/Readme.md

 Head First Java Chapter 04
 =====
-This is the fourth Chapter learning of **Head First Java** by **Kathy Sierra** and **Bert Bates**, This markdown file is my notes for the second chapter, not sure if any copyright issues are there.
+This is the fourth Chapter learning of **Head First Java** by **Kathy Sierra** and **Bert Bates**, This markdown file is my notes for the fourth chapter, not sure if any copyright issues are there.

 Bullet Points
 -